 - Heat large skillet over medium-high heat.

 - Add 2 tbs. light olive oil.

 - Add beef and cook slightly.

-- Add in cooked rice, peas, corn, ½ tsp black pepper, and butter.
+- Add in cooked rice, peas, corn, ½ teaspoon black pepper, and butter.
 (If using regular frozen peas, parboil the peas before adding to the pan.)